Sports in North America: Canadian football

 The Canadian Football League (CFL) is the highest professional level of Canadian football, with teams across Canada.
 Teams from Canadian universities compete in U Sports football.
 The Canadian Junior Football League and Quebec Junior Football League field teams with players aged 18–22.

 Football Canada is the governing body for amateur Canadian football.
 Although it primarily focuses on the Canadian form of the game, it is also a member of the International Federation of American Football.

+Attendances

+In the 2025 league season, six Canadian football teams recorded an average home league attendance of at least 20,000: